9.1 PRIMITIVE EXTRACTION

 This picture also shows how well the wire cutting (fig 177) system mentioned above, works.

 Now, the naming of the ore zones; figure 179 is facing S and the picture was taken from a ridge formed by a fault zone with an apparent uplift to the N. On the N side of the fault, that is, behind the photographer, only one ore zone exists which was named Ganga.
 I find the reasoning behind the naming fascinating.
-If I understood it correctly, Shankar is a very important god whose wife is Laxmi, and they have a daughter called Durga.
-In other words, the thickest and best developed ore zone gets the name of an important god, next to it but not as well developed, is his wife and the smallest of the ore zones is the daughter.
+If I understood it correctly, Shankar is a very important god whose wife is Lakshmi and they have a daughter called Durga.
+In other words, the thickest and best developed ore zone gets the name of an important god.
+Next to it but not as well developed, is his wife and the weakes of the ore zones is the daughter.
 More, supposedly Ganga is Shankar’s lover.
-The affair must not be obvious so Ganga is separated by a fault, but she is important and so she is at a higher level than Laxmi and Durga.
+The affair must not be obvious so Ganga is separated by a fault, but she is important and so she is at a higher level than Lakshmi and Durga.

 9.4.3 Kimberly Diamond Pipe